AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _[!UICONTROL Workload Balancer]_

-When a user navigates to the [!UICONTROL Workload Balancer] in [!DNL Workfront Classic], the top of the datepicker is hidden behind the Unassigned Work header, which prevents the user from navigating to different months.
+When a user navigates to the [!UICONTROL Workload Balancer] in [!DNL Workfront Classic], the top of the datepicker is hidden behind the [!UICONTROL Unassigned Work] header, which prevents the user from navigating to different months.

 **Unable to paste text in custom message field**

-_[!DNL Workfront] Proof_
+_[!DNL Workfront Proof]_

-Note: This issue seems to be affecting only the Google Chrome web browser at this time.
+Note: This issue seems to be affecting only the [!DNL Google Chrome] web browser at this time.

-When a user is creating a new proof in [!DNL Workfront] Proof and they attempt to paste text from an email into the Message field in the [!UICONTROL Email notification] section, they are unable to paste the text.
+When a user is creating a new proof in [!DNL Workfront Proof] and they attempt to paste text from an email into the [!UICONTROL Message] field in the [!UICONTROL Email notification] section, they are unable to paste the text.

-**Unsupported fields are displaying in the [!UICONTROL builder]**
+**Unsupported fields are displaying in the builder**

 _Custom Forms_

-When a user is building a Custom Form and they attempt to create a calculated field using a dynamic field—such as Number of Open Risks—the calculation box highlights red and does not allow you to save your changes.
+When a user is building a Custom Form and they attempt to create a calculated field using a dynamic field—such as [!UICONTROL Number of Open Risks]—the calculation box highlights red and does not allow you to save your changes.
 Dynamic fields should not display in the picker for calculated fields.

-**Preview for tasks in Work List won't load**
+**Preview for tasks in [!UICONTROL Work List] won't load**

 _Home_

-When a user in the new [!DNL Workfront] experience is assigned to a Layout Template that includes custom fields on Home, the page is unresponsive and won't load tasks from the [!UICONTROL Work List] if the users selects them.
+When a user in the new [!DNL Workfront] experience is assigned to a Layout Template that includes custom fields on [!UICONTROL Home], the page is unresponsive and won't load tasks from the [!UICONTROL Work List] if the users selects them.

-**[!UICONTROL Objects in Work List not] loading in Home**
+**Objects in [!UICONTROL Work List] not loading in [!UICONTROL Home]**

-_Home_
+_[!UICONTROL Home]_

-When a user clicks on an object in the Home Work List, the object's header appears in the right panel, but the details of the object do not appear.
-Eventually the user sees the message "Pages Unresponsive."
+When a user clicks on an object in the [!UICONTROL Home Work List], the object's header appears in the right panel, but the details of the object do not appear.
+Eventually the user sees the message "[!UICONTROL Pages Unresponsive.]"

-**Rich text field issues in [!DNL Microsoft] Outlook**
+**Rich text field issues in [!DNL Microsoft Outlook]**

 _Workfront Integrations_